CNN: Istanbul Terror Victim “Palestinian Citizen of Israel”

 Israel is not discriminating based on Leanne Nasser’s religious or ethnic background.
 This is CNN’s description and it is unacceptable.

+It is appalling that CNN has deliberately injected its own politics into what is a tragic event as well as falsely attributing words to Israel’s Foreign Ministry and its spokespeople to fit its own prejudices.

 Leanne Nasser was not a “Palestinian citizen.”
-Nor was she a “Palestinian citizen of Israel.”
-Leanne Nasser was an Israeli victim of terror and Israel mourns her loss.
+Leanne Nasser was an Israeli.
+Period.
+And Israel mourns her loss.

 You can send your comments to CNN via its feedback page – http://edition.cnn.com/feedback/